Gantt Chart¶

 If no child task is present within a specific time frame, the corresponding section in the parent task is left empty.

-By right-clicking on the interactive area’s headers, a context menu appears, which contains two entries, the Set gantt options and the Set axis option, each one of them opening a dedicated window.
+By right-clicking on the graphical area’s headers, a context menu appears, which contains two entries, the Set gantt options and the Set axis option, each one of them opening a dedicated window.

-The Gantt options menu can be accessed by right-clicking any point of the interactive area and selecting Set gantt options.
+The Gantt options menu can be accessed by right-clicking any point of the graphical area and selecting Set gantt options.

 This menu is made of five tabs, whose options are explained in the table below: